codsen/codsen/packages/ast-monkey/README.md

 ## Idea

+The main purpose of this library is to do operations on parsed HTML, but more and more I'm [using](#traverse) it everywhere else where I have nested arrays and/or plain objects.

-Working with parsed HTML AST trees is hard when you want to go "up" the branches because all "AST-walking" algorithms rely on recursion and walk just "down", not "up". `ast-monkey`'s primary purpose is to help in those cases when you want to go _up the branches_.
+Working with parsed HTML (AST trees) is hard when you want to go "up" the branches because "AST-walking" algorithms usually just go through all the nodes, from the first one to the last one.

+`ast-monkey`'s primary purpose is to help in those cases when you want to go _up the branches_ — to be able to query what is the current node's parent (and optionally all the way up).

+`ast-monkey`'s secondary purpose is to give us a reliable, tested [traversal function](#traverse), so you don't have to write yours each time.
+I took the idea from PostHTML traversal but rewrote it adding more powerful features (such as reporting the current depth in the AST).

 `ast-monkey` algorithm assigns indexes to every traversed node so that you can visit it again.
 Also, [.find()](#find) will record the "bread crumb"-style indexes path to each found node.
 This, combined with [.get()](#get) function allows you to traverse the tree "up", from the found child node up all the way until its topmost parent node is reached.